-Luke Davenport is the 13 year old son of Paul Davenport, the President of the United States, and first lady Linda Davenport.
+Luke Davenport is the thirteen-year-old son of Paul Davenport, the President of the United States, and first lady Linda Davenport.
 Ill tempered Agent Woods is the secret service agent in ...
 See full summary »

 0 of 0 people found this review helpful.

 Was this review helpful to you?